NexLow/Scripting-Powershell/README.md

 # Scripting Powershell
-BackupFolder : Backup the folder you want with the date in zip format.
+BackupFolder.ps1 : Backup the folder you want with the date in zip format.